First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

-In this Letter, we propose a first-principles phonon calculation method that gives accurate quasiparticle (QP) peaks of phonon spectrum broadened by phonon-phonon interactions.
-The developed method incorporates the frequency shift by the bubble self-energy within the QP approximation and thereby solves the overestimation problem inherent to the SC1 theory.
+In this Letter, we propose a first-principles phonon calculation method that gives accurate QP peaks of phonon spectrum broadened by phonon-phonon interactions.
+The developed method\rr{, which we formulate using the modern language employed in the $GW$ approximation in electronic structure theory~\cite{martin2016interacting},} incorporates the frequency shift by the bubble self-energy within the QP approximation and thereby solves the overestimation problem inherent to the SC1 theory.
 We apply the developed method to cubic \cpb ($\alpha$ phase), which displays strong lattice anharmonicity accompanying the cubic-to-tetragonal phase transition at $T_{\mathrm{c}}=403$ K~\cite{Hirotsu_JPSJ1974}.
 Although the SC1 theory underpredicts \tc by more than 50\%, the QP theory gives \tc values of 404--423 K, which successfully reproduce the experimental value.
-We also show that the LTC of $\alpha$-\cpb calculated based on the QP theory combined with a beyond-Boltzmann treatment~\cite{Simoncelli_NatPhys2019} is ultralow ($<$ 0.5 W/mK at 500 K) and shows weak temperature dependence, whereas the LTC based on SC1 shows a clear trend of overestimation, thus highlighting the importance of an accurate determination of QP peaks for quantitative prediction of LTC.
+We also show that the LTC of $\alpha$-\cpb calculated based on the QP theory combined with a beyond-Boltzmann treatment~\cite{Simoncelli_NatPhys2019} is ultralow ($<$ 0.5 W/mK at 500 K) and shows weak temperature dependence, whereas the LTC based on SC1 shows a clear trend of overestimation, thus highlighting the importance of an accurate determination of QP peaks for quantitative prediction of \rr{phonon linewidth and LTC}.

 Reliable modeling of lattice dynamics requires an accurate treatment of lattice anharmonicity, which is manifested as an interaction between non-interacting (harmonic) phonons.
 This problem can be formulated by the Dyson equation as